-- The Royalist player places the four Lorraine Brigades on Charles of Lorraine's Command Display, and places the Charles of Lorraine General marker at either Bristol or Newcastle. - His placement Area must be Royalist-controlled at that time, otherwise the card has no effect. - While the Lorrainers are in England, the Royalists cannot take the Recruit action.
-Place the Royalist Recruitment Available marker on its 'Used' side on the Charles of Lorraine's Command Display as a reminder. - Charles of Lorraine may Subordinate other Generals but may only have Lorrainer Brigades on his own Command Display.
+- The Royalist player places the four Lorraine Brigades on Charles of Lorraine's Command Display, and places the Charles General marker at either Bristol or Newcastle. - His placement Area must be Royalist-controlled at that time, otherwise the card has no effect. - While the Lorrainers are in England, the Royalists cannot take the Recruit action.
+Place the Royalist Recruitment Available marker on the Charles of Lorraine Command Display as a reminder. - Charles may Subordinate other Generals but may only have Lorrainer Brigades on his own Command Display.

-Glossary 37

-GLOSSARY

-1D6-One six-sided die.
-(2D6 refers to two six-sided dice.)

-Activate-Playing a Campaign or Ops Strategy card to Move or Bombard with a chosen General.

-Adjacent Area-An Area that is directly connected to another Area is Adjacent to it.

-Army-A General with one or more Brigades on his Command Display.

-Army Size Limit-The maximum number of Brigades a General may control (4 or 9).

-Battle Rating-The value a General adds to a Battle Score.

-Besiege-Placing a Siege marker in a Fortress Area.

-Battle Score-The combined value of a General's Battle Rating, the Battle die roll, any Combat card effect, and the total Combat Value of all Friendly Brigades in the Area when resolving a Battle.

-Bombardment Value-The accumulated value of Bombardment rolls against a Fortress.

-Combat Value-The amount a Brigade contributes to the Battle Score.
-Militia have a value of 1, Veterans a value of 2.

-Combined Army-The Army of a Commanding General and the Army of any Subordinate General(s) on his Command Display.

-Commanding General-A General with Subordinate Generals on his Command Display.

-Discarded Event-An Event card not played for the Event, but discarded to take an allowed action instead.

-Draw Deck-The common deck of Strategy cards both players draw cards from.

-Enemy-On the opponent's side.

-Field General-A General that can be Recruited to any Region.

-Friendly-On the player's side.

-Honours of War-Where a Fortress with Brigades Inside Surrenders, the Honours of War roll determines if they Disperse or move to Available for Recruitment.

-Illegal Position-Where two or more Friendly Generals with the same Subordination Level are in the same Area.

-Inside a Fortress-A General or Brigade placed under the PC marker in a Fortress Area.
-Or one or more Unled Brigades on the Command Display of a Local Notable.

-Isolation-Where a PC marker cannot trace to a qualifying Friendly-controlled Supply Fortress, Local Notable or Friendly General.

-Major Army-An Army of 5 or more Brigades.

-Masked-Where an Enemy General is present in a Fortress Area, but no Siege marker is present.

-Militia Brigade-Any Brigade with a Combat Value of 1.

-Naval Status-The position of the Naval Status marker on the Chart.
-Impacts upon Bombardment rolls and Recruitment.

-Neutral-An area without a PC or Local Notable marker.
-Also called an Open Area.

-On the map-A Brigade or General not on a Player Board, in the Dispersed box, or on the Turn Record Track.

-Outside a Fortress-A General or Brigade placed on top of the PC marker in a Fortress Area.

-Reformed Brigade-A Brigade that was Dispersed in the previous turn and can be placed On the map in addition to Recruited Brigades in the Recruitment Phase.

-Regional General-A General that can only be Recruited to a specific Region.

-Stacking-The number of Brigades that can be in an Area.
-Limited by General and Fortress type.

-Strategy Rating-A rating unique to each General, used for Activations and Reactions.

-Subordinate General-A General on the Command Display of another General with a higher Subordination Level.

-Supply Fortress-A Fortress with a coloured shield that can be traced to when checking for PC marker Isolation.

-Surrender-Occurs if a General cannot Retreat, loses all of his Brigades, or is in a Fortress that surrenders.

-Surrender Value-The Bombardment Value that must be achieved to force a Fortress to Surrender.

-Unled Brigade-A Brigade in an Area or on the Command Display of a Local Notable (i.e. not on the Command Display of a General).

-Unit-The collective term for Brigades, Generals, Local Notables, and other markers representing personalities or Siege Trains.

-Veteran Brigade-Any Brigade with a Combat
+- Major Army-An Army of 5 or more Brigades. - Masked-Where an Enemy General is present in a Fortress Area, but no Siege marker is present. - Militia Brigade-Any Brigade with a Combat Value of 1. - On the map-A Brigade or General not on a Player Board, in the Dispersed box, or on the Turn Record Track. - Outside a Fortress-A General or Brigade placed on top of the PC marker in a Fortress Area. - Reformed Brigade-A Brigade that was Dispersed in the previous turn and can be placed On the map in addition to Recruited Brigades in the Recruitment Phase. - Regional General-A General that can only be Recruited to a specific Region. - Stacking-The number of Brigades that can be in an Area.
+Limited by General and Fortress type. - Strategy Rating-A rating unique to each General, used for Activations and Reactions. - Subordinate General-A General on the Command Display of another General with a higher Subordination Level. - Supply Fortress-A Fortress with a coloured shield that can be traced to when checking for PC marker Isolation. - Surrender-Occurs if a General cannot Retreat, loses all of his Brigades, or is in a Fortress that surrenders. - Surrender Value-The Bombardment Value that must be achieved to force a Fortress to Surrender. - Unled Brigade-A Brigade in an Area or on the Command Display of a Local Notable (i.e. not on the Command Display of a General). - Unit-The collective term for Brigades, Generals, Local Notables, and other markers representing personalities or Siege Trains.

+Veteran Brigade-

-Brigade with a Combat Value of 2.
+Any Brigade with a Combat Value of 2.